 For creative entrepreneurs passionate about design or sustainability, launching a boutique or brand in Bali can be both profitable and fulfilling, with lower startup costs and faster access to international markets through tourism exposure.

-4. Sport and Wellness
+6. Sport and Wellness Service

 Can You Start Your Own Business as a Foreigner?